-There have been court challenges to Part VAA of the Medicare scheme - one in 2005, Oreb v Willcock (2005) 146 FCR 237 (Black CJ, Wilcox and Lander JJ), where the Court discovered systemic problems with the Professional Services Review Committees and their management of so-called excessive services by way of the notion of "inappropriate practice".
+Since 2002, there have been a number of Federal Court challenges to Part VAA of the Medicare scheme.

+One was in 2005, Oreb v Willcock (2005) 146 FCR 237 (Black CJ, Wilcox and Lander JJ), where the Full Court identified systemic problems with the Professional Services Review Committees (the tribunals used for Medicare hearings against doctors) and their management of the new concept of "inappropriate practice".
+They failed to understand or apply the correct meaning of the phrase "exceptional circumstances" from section 106KA of the Act.
+This tainted the legality of everything the Committees did and it was set aside.

-Also, in Wong v The Commonwealth (2009) 236 CLR 573 the High Court of Australia considered the constitutional validity of Medicare and the validity of Part VAA itself.
+Also, in Wong v The Commonwealth (2009) 236 CLR 573, the High Court of Australia considered the constitutional validity of Medicare and the operation and validity of Part VAA itself.
 Both were held to be constitutionally valid (Hayden J dissented).